PierreBougon/CoreWar/README.md

 # CoreWar
 Epitech Project.

-ASM part is a compiler which "translate" asm langage to binary.\n Virtual machine takes those binaries and run them.
+ASM part is a compiler which "translate" asm langage to binary.

+Virtual machine takes those binaries and run them.

 --------